-"Unless you know the cell phone number of every boater in your vicinity, your only source of help is your radio.
+Unless you know the cell phone number of every boater in your vicinity, your only source of help is your radio.
 You don't have one, you say?
 Stop reading and check yourself in someplace because that is simply nutty.
 Your radio is likely to be your only source of help and you go to sea without one?
 Over a couple of hundred dollars?
-And Westmarine for one will give you a three-year warranty on the radio...
-Come on, Bunky, where else can we skimp with such potentially disastrous results?"
-(DailyBoater.com: Sounding Smart on the Radio)
+Westmarine for one, will give you a three-year warranty on the radio.
+Come on, Bunky, where else can we skimp with such potentially disastrous results?

 And I meant it.
-But you did install it properly, didn't you...?
+But you did install it properly, didn't you?
 This column is about some of that.

-Handheld vs Fixed-Mount
+Hand-held vs Fixed-Mount

-A little like the debate between laptop computers and desk top computers (especially a few years ago), the biggest difference between these two types of radio is all about power.
-Handheld "VHF" (Very High Frequency) radios typically put out 5 watts of power, while fixed-mount VHFs operate at 25 watts.
-When it comes to transmission power, more watts means more power - to drill through weather and all semi-permeable objects on its way to the horizon...
+A little like the debate between laptop computers and desk top computers, this debate is all about power.
+Hand-held "VHF" (very high frequency) radios typically put out 5 watts of power while fixed-mount VHFs operate at 25 watts.
+When it comes to transmission power, more watts means more power - to drill through weather and all semi-permeable objects on its way to the horizon.

-A Straight Line to the Horizon..?
+A Straight Line to the Horizon?

-Everyone has stood on their "tippy-toes" to see better...
-So height matters in getting to the horizon.
+Everyone has stood on their tippy-toes to see better, so height matters in getting to the horizon.
 For the math wizards, the formula to calculate the distance to the "true" horizon (the one you can see on a really clear day) is: